 - Establish and maintain an ethos where children feel secure and are encouraged to talk, and are always listened to - Ensure children know that there are adults in the school and EYFS setting whom they can approach if they are worried or in difficulty.
-This sees the school and EYFS setting having a diffused approach to hearing children and everyone can act as a mentor. - Include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help preventive strategies and linked to character development initiatives within the Student Care policy.

-- Include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life in the United Kingdom including the portrayal of positive British community values, particularly with regard to personal behaviour, child care and parenting skills to some extent this is represented in the Intergenerational project that the school is undertaking where senior citizens are included in achieving curriculum goals (especially History and Citizenship).
-It is also represented in efforts by the school and EYFS setting to generate the leadership capacity in girls. - The school and EYFS setting promotes the welfare of children through its Character development initiatives especially through its Friday Character assemblies and PSHE lessons.
-Safeguarding is one of the topics covered and students are given information about how to avoid situations, who to report to, and that what may be promoted by trusted adults may not be correct (eg. FGM) - PSHE lessons (and Current Affairs discussions) cover cyberbully, bullying, protective behaviours, mental health, girls' leadership, radicalisation and extremism (including current affairs topics).
-In our Citizenship Programme Fundamental British Values are actively promoted as an antidote to extremism.
+This sees the school and EYFS setting having a diffused approach to hearing children and everyone can act as a mentor. - Include in the curriculum, activities and opportunities for PSHCE which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help preventive strategies and linked to character development initiatives. - Include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life in the United Kingdom including the portrayal of positive British community values, particularly with regard to personal behaviour, child care and parenting skills (especially Citizenship).
+It is also represented in efforts by the school and EYFS setting to generate the leadership capacity in girls. - The school and EYFS setting promotes the welfare of children through its Character development initiatives especially through its Friday Character assemblies and PSHCE lessons.
+Safeguarding is one of the topics covered and students are given information about how to avoid situations, who to report to, and that what may be promoted by trusted adults may not be correct (eg. FGM) - PSHCE lessons (and Current Affairs discussions) cover cyberbully, bullying, protective behaviours, mental health, girls' leadership, radicalisation and extremism (including current affairs topics).
+In Citizenship Fundamental British Values are actively promoted as an antidote to extremism.
 The promotion of democracy, freedom of speech and religious tolerance celebrate the diversity of traditional and modern cultural practices in our country and are regularly discussed in whole school assemblies, which are referenced in classroom discussions.